mjamilasfihani/conquer-container/README.md

 }
 ```

-If you have `AnotherExampleLibrary.php` and it need `ExampleLibrary` class the constructor,
+If you have `AnotherExampleLibrary.php` and it need `ExampleLibrary` class in the constructor,

 feel free to add it.
 Because it has been supported in since v2.0.0